VictorGoic0/SC-Auth/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?
+   Sessions will "remember" that a user is logged in so that they don't have to continuously enter their credentials.
 1. What does bcrypt do to help us store passwords in a secure manner.
+Bcrypt hashes passwords.
 1. What does bcrypt do to slow down attackers?
+Hashing passwords slows down attacks by making it more difficult to guess a password by chance.
+Significantly more difficult.
 1. What are the three parts of the JSON Web Token?
+The payload, the secret and the options.
+The options tell us how long the token will last before it expires, or any other parameters a token might have.
+The secret is a signature that every token will be checked for to see if it's valid.
+The payload contains whatever we put in it, usually some information about the user such as user ID.

 ## Project Set Up